cbodin/quickpack/README.md

 Usage
 ------
 The default behavior is to use `src/index.js` as an entry point.
 Output for JS and CSS bundles defaults to `dist/`.
+An `index.html` HTML file in the input folder (default `src/index.html`) will be copied over as-is to the output folder.

 Run `npx quickpack -h` for a list of all options.